apache/apisix/docs/en/latest/discovery/zookeeper.md

 ./apisix-seed
 ```

-### Setting `APISIX` route and upstream
+### Setting `APISIX` Route and Upstream

-Set a route, the request path is `/zk/*`, the upstream uses zookeeper as service
+Set a route, the request path is `/zk/*`, the upstream uses zookeeper as service discovery, and the service name
-discovery, and the service name is `APISIX-ZK`.
+is `APISIX-ZK`.

 ```shell
 curl http://127.0.0.1:9080/apisix/admin/routes/1 \